Xander Schauffele: Continued success: 2018 season through 2024 season

-2018 European Tour

 Schauffele joined the 2018 European Tour as an associate member.
 With his win at the 2018 WGC-HSBC Champions, Schauffele rose in the European Tour's Order of Merit, the year-long points race dubbed the European Tour Race to Dubai, to 4th position.
 Schauffele entered the European Tour final event, the DP World Tour Championship, Dubai, in 5th position.
 With a final round score of 6-under-par 66, which equaled the lowest score of the day, Schauffele finished T16.
 This ensured a season-ending 4th position on the Order of Merit and participation in the 2018 European Tour's bonus pool.